25 of the Most Famous Ancient Greek Statues and Sculptures

 Now in the Louvre Museum, Paris, France

-And now we come to one of the two most famous Ancient Greek sculptures of the whole world, one of the few surviving, original Hellenistic statues, not a Roman copy, (The other one being the Venus di Milo), the Winged Victory of Samothrace, or Nike of Samothrace, Nike; Greek goddess of victory.
+And now we come to one of the two most famous Ancient Greek Statues of the whole world, the Winged Victory of Samothrace, or Nike of Samothrace, Nike; Greek goddess of victory.

-The sculptor is unknown, but it is thought that Pythokritos of Lindos may be the talented man.
+The sculptor is unknown but it is thought that Pythokritos of Lindos may be the talented man.

 23. Laocoon and Sons (Laocoon Group)